Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 ## Act 3

 ### 10. The Road Back
-Episodes:
+Episodes: 35, 36, 37, 39, 39, 40, 41, 42

-The Spike lead cyvolvter reveal their self as spike starts a war to take back control of cybervators
+The Spike reveals his self as the leader of the cyvolvters and starts a war to take back control of cybervators

+Max and Jax team back up to fight Spike by fusing together

+It turns out the Cyber.Beast that Max had been using was fueling Bursun so the he can be awakened

+------------------ or ---------------

+Spike uses his body as host to Bursun or tries to use Bursuns Cyber.Beast after fail many times before only to have Bursu take full contol.

+Just as looks like Max/Jax will defeat Spike Bursun takes full control and maybe even kill the body of his host state how he wouldn't shut up.

+Bursun makes a commentary on the state of the world even pointing out Max parading around as a citizen tricking everyone and kills Xenos to suck the energy from his tail.

-Bursun show everyone that Max to is a Cybervator by msking him go berserk after semingly killing Minia/Xenos
+Bursun/Spike shows everyone that Max to is a Cybervator by making him go berserk after semingly killing Minia/Xenos

 ### 11. Resurrection
-Episodes:
-Max and Jax team back up to defeat Bursun
+Episodes: 43, 44, 45, 46, 47, 48, 49, 50
+Max fights and Defeats Bursun by using his white hole abilty or by using the Cyber.Beast of every one else but unlike Bursun he does not forcefully take their power

 ### 12. Return With The Elixir
-Episodes:
+Episodes: 51, 52
+The world has returned to normal but citizens can now compete in the CNS on equal footing with Cybervators